Are you looking to make a difference in the public sector? Read below and apply today!

 MINIMUM QUALIFICATIONS - GENERAL EXPERIENCE

-Eight (8) years of experience conducting epidemiological investigations in a responsible technical or professional capacity.
+Eight (8) years of professional experience in a health organization.

 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE